islambayoumy/Python-Data-Structure/README.md

 # Python-Data-Structure

+### Prerequisites
+- Python 3.x
+- pytest, pytest-cov ~ use 'pip install' to install the previous modules

 ## Singly LinkedList

 Implementation of Singly LinkedList with most common methods using **Python 3** & their unit-tests using **Pytest** framework.